 John defends pharmaceutical companies in product liability litigation, including claims related to chemotherapy, anti-depression and over-the-counter drugs, among others.
 His work has included drafting briefs and motions, responding to discovery requests and managing discovery efforts in state and federal cases as well as multidistrict litigation.
 John’s motion practice has resulted in the successful dismissal of parties from complex cases as well as the defense of removals to federal court.
-In addition to his pharmaceutical drug work, John has represented individuals and companies in Securities and Exchange Commission investigations, including a stock-promotion fraud investigation that resolved favorably.
+In addition to his pharmaceutical drug work, he has represented individuals and companies in Securities and Exchange Commission investigations.
+John also has significant experience with electronic discovery, including helping to draft an electronic discovery manual for a large corporation, creating data remediation proposals aimed at minimizing storage costs for a health care company and an online transportation network company, and advising a company on the release of litigation holds.

 Before joining Shook, John worked with the U.S. Attorney's Office for the Southern District of Illinois as a special assistant U.S. attorney in the Fraud and Corruption Section.
 In this position, he managed numerous criminal prosecutions and argued before the Seventh Circuit Court of Appeals.
 While pursuing his L.L.M. in national security law, John served as a law intern in the Criminal Division, Fraud Section of the U.S. Department of Justice.